joaofnfernandes/dockerfiles/pandoc/chapters/chapter-2.md

 ## Project management

-There are companies that market and sell things that are not necessarily a product, but a service.
+A ton of companies out there make a business out of selling things that are not necessarily a product.

-They can offer financial consulting like Deloitte, PricewaterhouseCoopers, Ernst & Young, KPMG, and many others do.
-They can offer HR staffing like Randstad or Adecco.
-They can do marketing campaigns like Ogilvy & Mather.
-You get the idea.
+Deloitte, PricewaterhouseCoopers, Ernst & Young, and KPMG offer financial consulting and auditing.
+Randstad, Adecco, and many others offer HR staffing.
+Ogilvy & Mather, Publicis, and others manage public relations.
+Infosys, Tata, Accenture, Capgemini, and many others do IT consulting.

-So while companies like this don't have a product, they still run projects and need to make sure projects are delivered on budget and on time.
-And that's basically what a project manager does.
-It sounds simpler, but the reality is that most projects end up being late, exceeding their budget, or both.
+Companies like these usually don't have a product or portfolio of products to sell, instead, they provide services to their customers.
+And they'll have to make sure the services or projects they deliver are done on budget and on time.

-For simple projects, it's not that hard to estimate how long the project is going to cost and take to complete.
+So there's your basic definition of a project manager.
+Someone that makes sure the project is delivered on budget and on time.

+Sure, for simple projects you can just do a back of the napkin estimation and take it from there.
 But most projects are not like that.

-Most projects will have a lot of things that need to be figured out as the project goes.
-The multiple teams working on the project need to be coordinated so that time is not wasted when people depend on one another.
+Most projects start by being a fuzzy idea when it is started, and then things change as the project starts going.

+The customer adds new requirements to the project.
+People learn that there are dependencies between tasks that risk delaying the project.
+Things are more costly than originally predicted.

+A project manager will keep track of all these things and make sure the project keeps moving forward.
+They also coordinate the multiple teams and dependencies to make sure things are getting according to schedule.

 It might also make sense to offload a specific part of the project to another company.
 In that case the project manager needs to make sure the external